HoudiniGraphql/houdini/CONTRIBUTING.md

    object for the mutation.
 For a better picture for how this looks in the final artifact, look at the [insert operation test](./packages/houdini/cmd/generators/artifacts/artifacts.test.ts#L537-L541).

-With the information embedded in the artifacts, all that's left is to teach the runtime how to handle the server's response which is broken down into two parts:
+With the information embedded in the artifacts, all that's left is to teach the runtime how to handle the server's response; this is broken down into two parts:

 1. When the cache encounters a request to [subscribe to a field marked as a connection](./packages/houdini/runtime/cache/cache.ts#L192),